CoinFabrik/alex-lisalab-io-docs/developers/contracts/liabtc-mint-endpoint.md

 The mint operation consists of two main actions:

-- User transfers `aBTC` to stake in the liquid pool.
+- User transfers `aBTC` to be staked in the liquid pool.
-- User receives `LiaBTC` in exchange, maintaining a 1:1 ratio (1 `aBTC` = 1 `LiaBTC`).
+- User receives `LiaBTC` tokens in exchange at a 1:1 ratio (1 `aBTC` = 1 `LiaBTC`).

-When a user mints `LiaBTC`, the underlying `aBTC` is transferred to the Staking Manager, which tracks the liquid staking status (shares and stake balances) and emits an event.
+When a user mints `LiaBTC`, the underlying `aBTC` is transferred to the Staking Manager, which stores the funds, tracks the liquid staking status (including shares and stake balances) and emits an event.

 ```mermaid
 flowchart LR